k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 <td valign="top" width="400pxl">

 <p>
-Shows instances status for a given batch process id:
+Displays the status of instances of a given Batch process ID:

-- STATUS, shows one of the following states: WAITING, COMPLETED, FAILED
+- STATUS, shows one of the following states: WAITING, COMPLETED, FAILED.
-- ENTITIES, lists of entities separated by a comma
+- ENTITIES, lists of entities separated by a comma.
-- AFFINITY, DCs or nodes
+- AFFINITY, DCs or nodes.
 - SORT_BY_PROCESS_TIME, if true, shows only the entities with the highest process time.
-If set, ignore all other parameters
+If set, ignore all other parameters.
-- LIMIT, default LIMIT is defined in config.ini if no LIMIT is provided as an argument </p>
+- LIMIT, default LIMIT defined in the config.ini if no LIMIT is provided as an argument. </p>
 </td>
 <td valign="top" width="300pxl">
 <p></p>